 As the Ranger mine is on Aboriginal land, the Government has an agreement with the Northern Land Council which facilitates ERA’s access to the area.
 This is consistent with the Aboriginal Land Rights (Northern Territory) Act 1976 (Cth).

 The Government also holds a security for the rehabilitation of the Ranger mine under a separate agreement with ERA.

-Ranger is Australia’s longest running uranium mine.
-The Ranger uranium deposit was discovered in 1969 before the Northern Territory become self-governing.
+Ranger was Australia’s longest running uranium mine.
+The Ranger uranium deposit was discovered in 1969 before the NT become self-governing.
 Unlike most onshore mines, the Australian Government directly approved its development.